palmersoftware/PSRefundCalculator/DEVELOPER_GUIDE.md

 - Loads order data from CSV
 - Calculates shipping totals and refunds per recipient
 - Highlights missing/invalid data
+- Displays summary statistics and customer stats
 - Allows editing and saving results
+- Exports purchases and stats to CSV
-- Built with Windows Forms for a simple GUI
+- Built with Windows Forms for a modern GUI
+- Robust error handling and maintainable code structure

 ---

 ## CSV Column Mapping

 The script uses variables to reference CSV column names.
-This makes it easy to update the script if your CSV headers change. **You must ensure these variables match your CSV file's column names exactly.**
+Update these variables if your CSV headers change. **They must match your CSV file's column names exactly.**

 | Script Variable         | Expected Column Name in CSV      | Description                                      |
 |------------------------|----------------------------------|--------------------------------------------------|